Aging & Health A to Z

-If you are taking aspirin or an NSAID type of pain medication, make sure to follow your doctor’s instructions exactly.
+If you are taking aspirin or an NSAID type of pain medication, make sure to follow your healthcare provider’s instructions exactly.

-Your healthcare professional should monitor you carefully for any signs of bleeding or kidney abnormalities.
+Your provider should monitor you carefully for any signs of bleeding or kidney abnormalities.
 Use buffered aspirin, and take it with food.
 If you have a history of ulcers or need this medication for more than a few days, discuss with your provider whether you also need another medication to protect your stomach.

 Narcotic pain relievers (opioids)

 Opioids are prescription drugs that contain controlled substances like codeine, hydrocodone, or morphine.
-There may be a danger of addiction with these medications, so they are usually prescribed very carefully, and using the lowest effective dose you can get by with.
-However, when used for pain control, the risk of addiction is slight.
+There is a danger of addiction with these medications, so they are usually prescribed very carefully, and using the lowest effective dose you can get by with.

 Steroids are used to reduce pain, inflammation, and joint damage.
 Commonly used steroids are prednisone and methylprednisone (Medrol).
 They may be taken as pills, although this is rare for most types of arthritis.
-More commonly, they are given by injection into the affected joint not more than three or four times per year.
-Serious side effects such as bone thinning (osteoporosis), cataracts, and weight gain may occur.
-Therefore, long-term use is usually avoided.
+More commonly, they are given by injection into the affected joint.

 Hyaluronic Acid-type Preparations

 These are products that are injected into knee joints to help lubricate and protect the bone, but these have not been shown to be more effective than placebo (no medicine at all).